 Polishing The Abner A. Davis Memorial on “The Hill” at PVAMU (Photo: Kalayah Jammer, 2022)

 At the time, we did not know that we were following in the footsteps of many other students and faculty at PVAMU, who had been dissatisfied with existing preservation practices and made it a point to beautify the campus.
 Thus, we gathered some cleaning materials and headed for the memorial.
 We began by dusting off the spider webs, which had certainly built up for several years.
 Once we removed the spider webs, we sprayed the bust clean with water, and we cleaned it with D2 biological solution, an organic cleaning solution that removes fungi and provides a protective coating for the memorial.
-We also wiped the memorial clean from top to bottom with a soft bristle brush.
-When we finished cleaning I felt very accomplished and proud to have played a role in keeping the campus beautiful.
+We also wiped the memorial clean from top to bottom with a soft-bristle brush.
+When we finished cleaning, I felt very accomplished and proud to have played a role in keeping the campus beautiful.

 Sincerely,